 Top photo: Admiring the view

-Many of the sea monsters have been seen in Arnarfjörður and the Westfjords of Iceland.
+Many of the sea monsters have been seen in Arnarfjörður and the Westfjords.
 There have been some 180 recorded sightings of sea monsters in Arnarfjörður fjord alone!

-Arnarfjörður is a beautiful fjord, 30 km long and 10 km at its widest.
+Arnarfjörður is a beautiful fjord, approx. 38 km long and approx. 9 km at its widest.
 There are many beautiful inlets in Arnarfjörður fjord and the Jewel of the Westfjords, Dynjandi waterfall is to be found in Dynjandisvogur cove in this lovely, but monster-filled, fjord.

 Sea monster stories have become a bit of a taboo, but as we all know that there are endless species of fish in the ocean, both large and small - so why not something that looks like sea monsters?
 I, for sure, believe that they exist, I don't know what they are, but there are for sure more creatures lurking in the sea than we know of!